freerange/site/soups/blog/show-and-tell-18.snip.markdown

 [Chris L][] talked a bit about the voluntary work he's doing with [DataKind UK][] to help [Age UK Islington][] analyse the data they've collected over the last couple of years to improve the targeting of their resources.
 I certainly hadn't appreciated that Age UK operates a very devolved model and each branch is pretty independent.

 Something else I took away was a reminder that it's all very well to write software for people, but you have to think about what will happen when you're gone i.e. who will maintain it.
-This is especially important when the people you are helping have in-house technical expertise nor the money to pay for help.
+This is especially important when the people you are helping don't have in-house technical expertise nor the money to pay for help.

 Anyway this sounded like an interesting and potentially rewarding project to work on.